Quelklef/js-true-clone/README.md

 - (Non-)enumerability, (non-)configurability, and/or (non-)writability of object properties!
 These will be respected.
 - etc.

-Additionally, custom cloning algorithms are supported if needed; see the *Custom cloning* section.

 ## Versioning

 The *official* API for this package is to provide a cloning algorithm with perfect behaviour.